 - Once the beans are done cooking, turn the steam release valve to the venting position to ensure all pressure has been released.
-Once the pin has dropped down, carefully open the Instant Pot lid.
+Once the pin has dropped down, carefully open the Instant Pot (paid link) lid.

 - Using a large spoon, carefully remove the Cajun seasoning bag.
 Serve immediately with rice.

 If the Cajun seasoning bag breaks during cooking, using a large spoon, make sure you have removed any excess that could have spilled out.

 If you don’t have Zatarain’s available in your area, here is a great recipe for how to make an alternative: https://www.food.com/recipe/zatarains-copycat-crab-boil-mix-179335